clarence23/TBAG_Clarence/README.md

 ## Introduction

-- This is my Text-Based Adventure Game is built using Python, where players explore rooms, interact with characters, and engage in item-based combat.
+- This is my Text-Based Adventure Game built using Python, where players explore rooms, interact with characters, and engage in item-based combat.
 The game is designed using object-oriented programming (OOP) principles, making it modular and easy to extend.

 ## Features